-These Butterscotch Pumpkin Whoopie Pies are filled with a salted caramel buttercream.
-They are the perfect fall treat.
+These soft and puffy Butterscotch Pumpkin Whoopie Pies filled with a salted caramel buttercream are the perfect dessert for fall parties and events.

 I am questioning my pumpkin sanity right about now.
-I know you are probably done and over the orange stuff, but I’m not and I just can’t stop baking with it!
+I know you are probably done and over the orange stuff since I have shared a few pumpkin recipes this year.

-I baked these Butterscotch Pumpkin Whoopie Pies and realized that the frosting from these Salted Caramel Mocha Brownie Cups would be perfect to fill them with.
+But then I realized that the I had leftover frosting from making these Salted Caramel Mocha Brownie Cups, and I knew it would be perfect thing to make pumpkin whoopie pies with.

 For the Whoopie Pies